wmbusmeters/wmbusmeters/README.md

 If you are running on a Raspberry PI with flash storage and you relay the data to another computer using a shell command (mosquitto_pub or curl or similar) then you might want to remove `meterfiles` and `meterfilesaction` to minimize the writes to the local flash file system.

+If you specify --metefilesaction=append --meterfilestimestamp=day then wmbusmeters will append all todays received telegrams in for example the file Water_2019-12-11, the day after the telegrams will be recorded in Water_2019-12-12.
+You can change the resolution to day,hour,minute and micros.
+Micros means that every telegram gets their own file.

 # Run using config files